pookleblinky/lifescripts/readme.md

 go with the flow and see where it ends up.

 Check out index.md to see what I'm already working on.

+Note: I do not believe in adding UI.
+I prefer building my own UI on the fly, and view even the existence of UI as too opinionated for my tastes.
+Do not expect user friendliness.